 Digitalisation is here to stay.
 The ongoing digitalisation builds on an efficient communications infrastructure.

 The ongoing and all-encompassing digitalisation process, which will eventually penetrate all industries and the whole society, builds largely on efficient communications infrastructures.
 The associated Internet-of-Things (IoT) and Industrial Internet paradigms refer to the future connected and the programmable world, where not only people but also all things are able to communicate.
 They will have a significant impact on different vertical industries, such as energy, transportation, logistics and manufacturing.

 Another prevailing trend in society and industry is robotisation.
 Modern inventions, such as self-driving cars and drones, strongly rely on highly efficient and reliable wireless communications.

-The studies in communication systems and networks place special emphasis on Future Internet and the evolving and emerging (4G, 5G and beyond 5G) wireless broadband and multi-service communication systems.
-While the focus is on radio access systems and networking levels, the physical layer of digital communication techniques and system-level RF aspects also fall within the scope of this programme.
+The studies in the field of Communication Systems and Networks place special emphasis on the Future Internet and evolving and emerging (4G, 5G and beyond) wireless broadband/multi-service communication systems.
+While the focus is on radio access system and networking levels, physical layer digital communication techniques and system-level RF aspects are also within the scope of this major.